shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 ...
 ```

-I think you see the issue with Ant syntax now.
-The intend of the author is rarely not matched by the syntax of Ant.
+I think you see the issue with the Ant syntax now.
+The intend of the author is rarely matched by the syntax of Ant.
 Instead Ant forces you to think in a chain of dependencies that are
 composed to a tree.

 ### User left alone

 So if writing Ant scripts is cumbersome, what about the other way around?
 Does it communicate intend and options to developers using it?
-We can easily be examine this by
+We can easily examine this by
 just thinking about what can go wrong.
-Of course installing the application is now easier then it was before. just execute `ant install` and be done with it.
+Of course installing the application is now easier then it was before.
+Just execute `ant install` and be done with it.
 So Ant fulfills
 its original purpose here, but where does the information come from what build target to execute in which case?
 Splitting your build into too many targets is s source of potential
 confusion, because Ant makes executing `ant apply-migrations` just as easy, although this task has a implicit dependency on the composer files.